 When you’ve been hurt and are no longer able to work, it can be hard to know how to move forward with your life.
 You may find yourself struggling to pay your bills and wondering how you are going to support yourself and your family.
-For workers who have accumulated enough work experience the Social Security Disability Insurance program may be the answer to their financial woes following a life affecting injury.
+For workers who have accumulated enough work experience, the Social Security Disability Insurance (SSDI) program may be the answer to their financial woes following a life-altering injury.

-Unfortunately, however, many workers are unsure whether they qualify for SSDI, causing them to miss out on needed benefits.
+Unfortunately, however, many workers are unsure whether or not they qualify for SSDI, causing them to miss out on much needed benefits.
 Read on to learn how to know if you qualify for social security disability and find out how an SSDI attorney can help.

 Testing the Duration of Your Work

 To receive SSDI benefits you must pass two tests, the first of which is known as the Duration of Work Test.
 This test examines your work history to determine that you’ve paid into Social Security for enough time during your work career.
-Passing the Duration of work test is based around the age at which you became disabled and how many years of Social Security payments you made before succumbing to your disability.
-For example, if your injury occurred before you turned 28, then you would need one and a half years of work to be eligible for social security disability payments.
+Passing the Duration of Work Test is based on the age at which you became disabled and how many years of Social Security payments you made prior to that.

 Examining Your Recent Work History